-This course introduces integrated methods, strategies, and materials for teaching science, math, and social studies in B-12 classrooms.
+This course introduces appropriate instructional delivery, facilitation, and methods for integrating literacy into the teaching science, and social studies with a special emphasis on bilingual and English as Second Language students.
 Candidate teachers will apply appropriate state, tribal, and common core standards to design inquiry-based lessons with cooperative learning strategies.
-They will apply science, math, and social studies concepts to explore issues in local communities.
+Students will apply science and social studies tools of inquiry and concepts to explore issues in local communities.